department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

   <li class="process-step list-four">

-  Check your coverage and beneficiary info and make any needed updates.
+  Check their coverage and beneficiary info and make any needed updates.

   </li>
  </ol>